 I've added notes throughout the tutorial to explain the rational behind the steps I'm taking.

 This tutorial doesn't cover all of the ins and outs of Hotspots rather it shows, in detail, how a single point hotspot can provide the basis for a popup that can be zoomed in and out and be interacted with.

-Note: this tutorial is designed for Pano2VR Version 6 beta 3
+Note: this tutorial is designed for Pano2VR Version 6.0.6

 In Part 1 of this tutorial we will;

-- Build and Image Element using an External Image
+Build an Image Element using an External Image

 In Part 2 we will;